Did you know…

-Some were a little more lenient with those traditional rules, as was reported in the July 12, 1904 Arizona Republican, when a pastor encouraged his congregation to, “come to church dressed comfortably, even if they had to come hatless and coatless,” in the summer heat.
+Some were a little more lenient with those traditional rules, as was reported in the July 12, 1904 Arizona Republican, when a pastor encouraged his congregation to, “come to church dressed comfortably, even if (they had) to come hatless and coatless,” in the summer heat.
 Others reacted similarly to Lt.
-Summerhayes, as the newspaper reported in April 1920, when the priest at St. Mary’s in Phoenix refused entry to women in “scandalous, immodest dress.”
+Summerhayes.
+The Arizona Republican newspaper reported in April 1920 that the priest at St. Mary’s in Phoenix refused entry to women in “scandalous, immodest dress.”
 He forbade dresses with “diaphanous sleeves” and “low-cut necks,” until the ladies of his congregation managed to talk him into changing the rules to at least allow for the sleeves.
 The article humorously went on to mention that the word on fashion from back east was calling for hemlines to rise to just below the knee, showing several inches of silk-clad legs in the process (heavens!), and they wondered what further rules the priest would have to invoke when that happened.

 So, there you have it.
 Would layers of lighter, breathable clothing (and possibly evaporating sweat) be enough to talk you into dressing to the nines in the heat of the summer, turn-of-the-century-style, even with today’s air conditioning?
 You already know our answer!

 Find out more about what all that sweat, lack of regular bathing, and no deodorant would do in our previous blog, History Stinks (February 2017), and learn how early Phoenicians used pools, canals and sleeping porches to beat the heat in How Phoenix Stayed Cool (August 2018).

 Thank you to everyone who purchased memberships, followed our social media accounts, participated in our History at Home distance learning activities, and donated to our foundation during Historic Preservation Month.
 It’s because of you and our wonderful community that these buildings are still here, and that we are able to continue to do the work we do to protect and preserve Phoenix history.